 Type of Conflict

-Various ethnic groups are involved in conflicts with one another or with the government, particularly in the Niger Delta, where several groups, in particular the Ijaws, are fighting for self-determination or a greater share of the region’s oil resources.
-While there are numerous ethnic groups that engage in sporadic fighting and hundreds of ethnic-based armed groups, only the most significant are listed below.
+Various ethnic groups are involved in conflicts with one another or with the government.
+Conflict is particularly prevalent in the Niger Delta, where several groups, notably the Ijaws, are fighting for self-determination or a greater share of the region’s oil resources.
+While there are hundreds of ethnic-based armed groups engaged in sporadic violence, only the most significant are listed below.

 a) Ijaws and Itsekiris in the Niger Delta;